-Created at the Institute’s paper mill with Hungerford’s assistance, the process begins by forming a sheet of paper made from cotton fibre.
+Created at the Institute’s paper mill with Master Printmaker Richard Hungerford’s assistance, the process begins by forming a sheet of paper made from cotton fibre.
 Chua brushes on his images directly onto sheets of wet, translucent paper pulp.
 This resulted in works of art imbued with a unique luminosity, colour tone, and characterised textures that highlighted his artistic process.
 The works were exhibited in STPI under the title, Chua Ek Kay: Along the River Banks (2007); and restaged again with Re-Visiting Chua Ek Kay: A Tribute to the Ink Master (2010).